 It is normal to feel stress, anxiety, and worry during times of public crisis.
 The following crisis helplines are available for mental health support.

 The North Texas Behavioral Health Authority has a dedicated COVID-19 mental health support line to provide support to those experiencing stress and anxiety.
 The NTBHA COVID-19 Mental Health Support line is available 24/7 and can be reached at 833-251-7544.

 Texas Statewide Support Line

-Texas Health and Human Services also provides COVID-19-related mental health support for all Texans.
+Texas Health and Human Services also provide COVID-19-related mental health support for all Texans.
 Counseling services are confidential and free of charge to people who call the hotline.
 The toll-free support line is available 24/7 and can be reached at 833-986-1919.

 For more information, Visit Irving regularly updates their website with Coronavirus Resources including general information and support services.
 The City of Irving also regularly updates the COVID-19 support services and resources on their website.